 SMART trains welcome cyclists.
 Every two-car train can hold up to 24 bicycles, and all stations offer storage that includes bike racks and secured bike lockers.
 SMART is currently exploring partnerships that will provide bike sharing near some stations.

-Work is underway on a pathway running next to or near SMART tracks; as of winter 2018, 15 miles of pathway have been completed, with another 14.5 miles under construction.
+Work is underway on a pathway running next to or near SMART tracks; as of fall 2019, about 19 miles of pathway have been completed, with another 14.5 miles under construction.
 When finished, the entire pathway will stretch for 50 miles between Sonoma and Marin counties, becoming one of the nation's longest bicycle/pedestrian pathways.
 See a map of the pathway's progress.

-At this writing, SMART has six stations in Sonoma County, running south from Santa Rosa to Petaluma.
-Future construction projects will extend the tracks further north, with stations in Windsor, Healdsburg, and Cloverdale.
+SMART currently has six stations in Sonoma County, running south from Santa Rosa to Petaluma.
+Future construction projects will extend the tracks further north in Sonoma County, with stations in Windsor, Healdsburg, and Cloverdale.
 There are four stations to the south, in Marin County, and a fifth will open in mid-December 2019 in Larkspur, which offers ferry service to San Francisco.

-Here's a look at some of the activities you can bike to at various stops along the county's SMART train route, beginning with what is currently the northernmost station, Airport Boulevard in Santa Rosa.
+Here's a look at some of the activities you can bike to at various stops along Sonoma County's SMART train route, beginning with what is currently the northernmost station, Airport Boulevard in Santa Rosa.

 Airport Boulevard Station

 From this stop it's a quick hop to the Pacific Coast Aviation Museum (One Air Museum Way, Santa Rosa), just south of the Charles M Schulz Sonoma County Airport, where you can learn about Sonoma County's aviation heritage while exploring more than 35 historic aircraft.
 The nearest winery, Kendall-Jackson Wine Estate & Gardens (5007 Fulton Road, Fulton), is slightly southeast about 1.5 miles and offers beautiful gardens.

 Cyclists who want to pursue more challenging rides might consider heading west along beautiful River Road about 18 miles to Armstrong Redwoods State Natural Reserve (17000 Armstrong Woods Road, Guerneville), making for a 36-mile loop.
-Or for a real workout, do the 30-mile trek to Goat Rock Beach (60-mile loop).
+Or for a real workout, do the 30-mile trek to Goat Rock Beach (a 60-mile loop).

 Santa Rosa North